Lansing Central United Methodist Church

-The Central Methodist Episcopal Church (now the Central United Methodist Church) is a historic church located at 215 North Capitol Avenue in Lansing, Michigan.
-It was listed on the National Register of Historic Places in 1980.
+The Lansing Central United Methodist Church is a historic church located at 215 North Capitol Avenue in Lansing, Michigan.
+It was listed on the National Register of Historic Places in 1980 as the Central Methodist Episcopal Church.

 History

 The first meeting of Methodists in the Lansing area occurred in 1845.
 In 1861, Central Methodist Episcopal Church was officially organized, and the congregation purchased a lot on the corner of what is now Ottawa and Washington to construct a church.
 The building was completed in 1863, but was quickly outgrown by the increasing congregation.
 In 1882, the church bought a lot for a new church, located on the present church site.
 A number of architects were considered, and Elijah E. Myers, the architect of the Michigan State Capitol, was finally chosen.
 H.W.
 Coddington of Kalamazoo, Michigan was chosen as the building, and construction commenced in 1889.
 Construction was completed in 1890.

 A temple house, designed by Lee Black, was added in 1922-23.